-11. Responsibility for Fiscal Medical Assistance Record Retention

-The County Board shall retain all necessary and complete fiscal Medical Assistance records retained for audit purposes and ensure that adequate prior years' Medical Assistance expenditure documents are maintained for use in the budgeting process.
+11. Responsibility for Fiscal Medical Assistance Record Retention documents are maintained for use in the budgeting process.
 Fiscal Medical Assistance Records include but are not limited to general ledger, accounting source documents, personnel and Ppayroll records, time sheets, and canceled checks.